In-Context Algebra: Causal Verification of Learned Mechanisms

 \textbf{Cancellation Submechanism.} To understand the cancellation submechanism, we train a subspace using a similar construction to the above, but vary the patching setup.
 If this new subspace $W'$ captures the elimination set, then it should generate the counterfactual answer arising from the opposite set difference, where the closure comes from the corrupt sequence $s'$, and the elimination set comes from the clean sequence $s$, giving: $(S'_{\text{closure}} - S_{\text{cancel}}) = {v'_{\text{CF}}}$.

-We similarly train this subspace and find it also achieves high intervention accuracy, indicating it successfully represents the elimination set.
-Intervening in this subspace eliminates variables as answers so that they are not chosen by the model.
-As, both subspaces are trained on a single attention layer, we find they capture partial contributions from several attention heads (Appendix~\ref{sec:appdx_cancel_attn}).
+We similarly train this subspace and find it also achieves high intervention accuracy, indicating it successfully represents the elimination set (Figure~\ref{fig:elimination_subspace_sweep}).
+Intervening in this subspace causes variables to be less likely to be predicted by the model.
+Both subspaces are trained on a single attention layer, and we find they capture partial contributions from several attention heads (Appendix~\ref{sec:appdx_cancel_attn}).